 Although students may not write collaboratively on the MAP with their Faculty Mentor or committee members prior to the oral exam, they may seek substantive collaborative help from committee members afterwards if they plan to submit the paper for publication.

-5. The oral exam.
+4. The oral exam.
 It is the student's responsibility to schedule the oral exam.
-The scheduling process should begin well in advance of the intended exam date (e.g., six weeks).
+The scheduling process should begin well in advance of the intended exam date (e.g., six weeks prior to the intended date).